mainkoon81/ooo-Bayesian-Modeling-C1/README.md

    - In Uniform kernel, we equally weigh the points.
    <img src="https://user-images.githubusercontent.com/31917400/75113588-1ac4e700-5647-11ea-9ccd-577e091f44b2.jpg" />

-### Why use kernel?
+### Why use kernel ??????????
+ - classification(svm): creating customized feature space
+ - regression(knn): weighting neighboring points
-classification(svm), regression(knn), weighting neighboring points,...smoothing histogram,...creating customized feature space,...giving customized samples(behaving as the covariance) in the random process,...
+ - otheres: smoothing histogram(kde),...giving customized samples(behaving as the covariance) in the random process
+ - a kernel is a weighting function..by calculating each kernel value for each data point.
+ - ??????????????????????????

 ## > Dirichlet Story